Beloth/Ostston-Work/Notes/Next Session.md

 * It a young guild.
 Doesn't have a guildhall inside the city walls.
 Its actually a converted warehouse on the northern edge of the outer city.
 * Will need to go through his notes if you need more information about them and would want to know the reason for asking.
 The merchant guilds are his area of responsibilty after all..

+### Black Ore & Timber

+#### The Guildhall
+* From the outside looks like a standard warehouse although were large double doors would have been has been replaced with a smaller door and here seems to be a 2nd floor in place as several windows have been put in.
+* There is a flag flying outside with a pickaxe and saw with decorative flourish around the edge.
+  * Kairon make a perception check.
+If he asks DC12+ else DC 18+
+    * Success - those flourishes looks suspiously like parts of the tatoo image
+    * Failure - something triggers a feeling a deja vu but you can quite pin down what it is.
+* Check for guards perception check DC10+
+  * No obvious guards
+* Enterance leads to a simple reception area.
+  * Counter with someone manning it
+  * Sets of chairs
+  * 3 doors, 1 to each side and 1 behind the counter
+  * The 2 side doors lead to small conference rooms to allow the discussion of sales of timber/ore